 Power Electronics Product Design brings together a wide variety of competing design criteria: electrical function (Amps and Volts), electrical safety, EMI compliance, device temperature management, environmental testing (Shock, vibration, temperature etc), Reliability and Design for Manufacture.
 The trade between these criteria determines the success of the design, in both exceeding the customer expectations, and in containing the cost of development.
 In this session we will explore some examples of product design challenges which required collaboration between experts to achieve the end goal, and we will look at the partnerships involved and the behaviours which drive success.

-Mark has a B.Eng(Hons) in Electrical and Electronic Engineering and a MSc in Electro-Magnetic Compatibility.
+Mark Husband has a B.Eng(Hons) in Electrical and Electronic Engineering and a MSc in Electro-Magnetic Compatibility.
 He has worked in electrical systems for over 30 years including a number of ground breaking projects such as multi-axis automated welding systems, submarine electrical projects, type 45 electrical architecture and More-Electric & Hybrid-electric aircraft projects.
 In 2021 he moved from Rolls-Royce Electrical to GKN aerospace to head up the electrical network team on an ATI funded sustainable fuel cell aircraft project called H2Gear.
 This project is seeking to deliver the world's first large passenger full-electric aircraft.
 As a GKN technical associate he is responsible for ensuring the aircraft's electrical system design delivers a practical certifiable solution.

 Delivering an Electrical System for Liquid Hydrogen Fuel Cell Powered Aircraft